rodrigoclira/Collection30Functions/README.md

 # Collection30Functions
-A Collection of 30 Unconstrained Multidimensional Benchmark Functions for Global Single-Objective Optimization
+A Collection of 30 Multidimensional Functions for Global Optimization Benchmarking